 In the third quarter of Fiscal 2007, the Company was notified of an alleged compromise of its retail store information systems that process its credit card data for certain Club Monaco stores in Canada.
 As of the end of Fiscal 2007, the Company had recorded a total reserve of \$5.0 million for this matter based on its best estimate of its potential exposure at that time.
-While the final settlement of this matter is pending approval by the credit card issuers, the Company's Canadian credit card processor returned three-quarters of the funds previously escrowed to cover potential claims by the end of April 2008.
-Accordingly, based on the progress in this matter and the available evidence to date, the Company reversed \$4.1 million of its original \$5.0 million reserve into income during Fiscal 2008.
-The Company has also been advised that the Quebec Privacy Commission has ceased its investigation of Club Monaco in connection with this matter.
-The Company expects this matter to be resolved during the course of Fiscal 2009.
+In October 2008, the Company was notified that this matter had been fully resolved.
+The Company's aggregate losses in this matter were less than \$0.4 million.
+The Company reversed \$4.1 million of its original \$5.0 million reserve into income during Fiscal 2008 based on favorable developments in this matter at that point, and the remaining \$0.5 million excess reserve was reversed into income during the second quarter of Fiscal 2009.